vmware-automation/solutions-import-beta/AD-ADFS-WIFApp-Blueprint-1.0.0.xml.md

 j.
 Enter path and filename and click next.
 k.
 Click Finish and certificate gets exported.

-3. Get the WIF SDK installer and copy it to downloadable location http://www.microsoft.com/en-us/download/details.aspx?id=4451
-4. Create the vApp Template with OS Windows 2008 R2 Enterprise having application director agent.
+3.Get the WIF SDK installer and copy it to downloadable location http://www.microsoft.com/en-us/download/details.aspx?id=4451 4.Create the vApp Template with OS Windows 2008 R2 Enterprise having application director agent.
 See application director documentation for how to create vApp Template for windows.

 ### Set Up:
 Click on the "Try" link of this solution to import the blueprint.
 Update the Application Director URL and password.
 Click on Import File button.
 It will import the blueprint in your application director.
 Once blueprint is imported, it will show you the page which explains the steps to be done after import.